copygirl/PackOPdater/README.md

     DONE
 ```

+Then the program will download the mods listed in the `modpack.json`.

 While it is technically possible to includes mods in the GitHub repository
 itself instead of putting them in the `modpack.json`, it is highly recommended
-**NOT TO DO SO**.
+**NOT to do so**.
 Binary files do not work well with git, GitHub should not be
-used to host them, and it might be against the mods' redistribution terms.
+used to host them, and it's probably against some mods' redistribution terms.

 ### Servers